 Chris Jaksa’s legacy to the game was the technical analysis and re-organization of the rules in this textbook, which he named The Rules of Professional Baseball: A Comprehensive Reorganization and Interpretation.
 It remains the only book of its kind in the world.
 Jaksa retired from professional baseball umpiring in 1989, having risen to the Double-A level.
 He attended the Medical School of the University of Michigan, and presently works as an emergency physician in California.

 Jaksa passed on The Rules of Professional Baseball to his co-author, Rick Roder, who had assisted in its development beginning in 1988.
 Roder attended the Brinkman School in 1987, assisted in the rules classroom in 1988 and 1989, and was the head rules instructor from 1990-1995; he was a professional umpire for ten years.
 Roder’s job was to enhance Jaksa’s brilliant work by placing it in simple, straightforward, and understandable language.
 Another vital contribution by Roder was the extensive index, which remains the most comprehensive and simple way in the baseball world to find quick answers to a rules question.
-He has carried the book through to its thirteenth edition.
+He has carried the book through to its twelfth edition.
 The collaboration of Jaksa and Roder has become world-renowned.